-Tuberculosis (TB) testing is required for all new and continuing international students, including:
+Tuberculosis (TB) testing is required for all new and continuing international students who have exited the United States for more than 30 days, including:

 - All incoming international students with an F-1 or J-1 visa and WSU-issued 1-20 or DS-2019

 - Continuing international students with an F-1 or J-1 visa who haven't been tested